afeklab/processpbm/README.md

 A path to a GPR file.
 If two GPR files are to be provided, this file is the low-intensity fluorescent scan one.
-Otherwise, the path directs to the single GPR file to be considered and the script will nor perform Masliner.
+Otherwise, the path directs to the single GPR file to be considered and the script will not perform Masliner.

 `-g2` : str, optional if `g1` is provided

 A path to a GPR file.
 If two GPR files are designed to be provided, this file is the high-intensity fluorescent scan one.
-Otherwise, the path can directs to the single GPR file to be considered and the script will nor perform Masliner.
+Otherwise, the path can directs to the single GPR file to be considered and the script will not perform Masliner.

 `-f` :  str